Skip to main content

 Washington state utilizes systematic actuarial funding to finance its pension obligations.
 Under this funding approach, pension benefits are paid for by a combination of investment earnings and contributions made regularly over time.
 In order to meet plan funding goals, it’s important to review and update contribution rates regularly for changes in plan assumptions, provisions, and experience.
 The Pension Funding Council and the Law Enforcement Officers’ and Fire Fighters’ (LEOFF) Plan 2 Retirement Board consider updates to contribution rates for their respective areas of governance every two years.

-This risk measure displays the probability estimated by our model that employer normal cost contribution rates will exceed a certain plan-specific risk threshold anytime in the ten-year period following the biennium of currently adopted contribution rates.
+This risk measure displays the probability estimated by our model that employer normal cost contribution rates will exceed a certain plan-specific risk threshold anytime in the ten-year period following the 2025-27 biennium since those rates (excluding LEOFF 2) were prescribed by the Legislature during the 2025 Legislative Session.
 We estimate contribution rates at or above these thresholds could create a challenging affordability environment for the state pension systems.
 See the Notes and Disclosures section at the bottom of this webpage for information regarding the development of these risk thresholds.

-All plans, except for the Public Safety Employees’ Retirement System (PSERS), have a greater than 30% chance of their contribution rates exceeding the risk threshold.
-These high contribution rate outcomes are correlated with the low funded status outcomes from the Open Plans - Funded Status Measure.
-PSERS displayed a lower probability of exceeding the threshold because the plan has a relatively less mature membership, dampen the impact from lower than assumed investment experience.
+All plans, except for the Public Safety Employees’ Retirement System (PSERS), have a greater than 25% chance of their contribution rates exceeding the risk threshold.
+These high contribution rate outcomes are correlated with the low funded status outcomes from the Open Plans Funded Status Measure graph.
+PSERS displayed a lower probability of exceeding the threshold because the plan has a relatively less mature membership, dampening the impact from lower than assumed investment experience.

 Closed Plans - Contribution Rate Measure

 Current law funding policy for the Public Employees' Retirement System (PERS) and the Teachers’ Retirement System (TRS) Plan 1 includes two sets of rates: (1) the Base Unfunded Actuarial Accrued Liability (UAAL) rate and (2) the Plan 1 Benefit Improvement rate.
 The Base UAAL rate is collected until the unfunded liability, not related to benefit improvements, is eliminated.
-The Base UAAL rate could reemerge if negative plan experience necessitates additional funding.
-The Plan 1 Benefit Improvement rate is paid for a fixed ten-year period for each benefit improvement regardless of plan experience.
+The Base UAAL rate is prescribed to be 0.00% through FY 2029.
+Thereafter, the Base UAAL rate could reemerge if negative plan experience necessitates additional funding.
+Under Engrossed Substitute Senate Bill 5357 (Ch 381, L 2025), the Plan 1 Benefit Improvement rates, for currently passed benefit improvements for PERS 1 and TRS 1, are paid from July 1, 2029 through June 30, 2040 regardless of plan experience.
 Base UAAL rate and Plan 1 benefit improvement rates for PERS 1 are charged to all PERS, the School Employees' Retirement System (SERS), and PSERS employers, while rates for TRS 1 are charged to all TRS employers.

 Notes and Disclosures